 Per the Los Angeles County Code and various operating agreements, Museum Associates, a nonprofit public benefit corporation organized under the laws of the state of California, manages, operates, and maintains LACMA.
 Museum Associates, dba Los Angeles County Museum of Art, is governed by a board of trustees which sets policy and determines the museum’s strategic direction.
 Museum Associates is an exempt organization under section 501(c)(3) of the Internal Revenue Code and is classified as a public charity under section 509(a)(2) of the Internal Revenue Code.
 Donations to Museum Associates (LACMA or Los Angeles County Museum of Art) are deductible under Section 170 of the Code, to the extent permitted under applicable law.

 Organizing Documents and Strategic Plan

 As an exempt organization, LACMA must file form 990 tax return with the IRS each year.
 The 990 information return provides financial as well as operational information about our programs and activities.
-The Statement of Functional Expenses (Part IX) of the return shows that 85% of our spending was devoted to program services for fiscal year 2018.
+The Statement of Functional Expenses (Part IX) of the return shows that 83% of our spending was devoted to program services for fiscal year 2019.
 Through Schedule O of the return, LACMA provides answers to various IRS questions about how we operate, our policies and procedures, and explanations of the changes in revenues and expenses from the previous year.
-For fiscal year 2018, Part I of the 990 shows a surplus of $32,265,281.
-In Schedule O, we explain that the Museum’s cash flows were actually better than this, since the number reflects $14,706,560 of bond interest and fees which were more than covered by cash payments on outstanding gift pledges recognized as revenue in other years, and $8,447,576 of depreciation expense and bond amortization costs, which are non-cash accounting charges.
+For fiscal year 2019, Part I shows contributions and grants of $236.8 million.
+In Schedule O we explain that the increase in contributions from the prior year is attributable to pledges and gifts received towards the Building LACMA campaign, including $125 million from the County of Los Angeles.

 Audited Financial Statements